ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### E. Check the mapping of Applicant Type-Document Category Name-Document Type Name

-On receiving a request to check the mapping of Applicant Type-Document Category-Document Type mapping parameters (Applicant Type, Document Category Name and Document Type Name), the system checks the mapping
+On receiving a request to check the mapping of Applicant Type-Document Category-Document Type mapping parameters (Applicant Type, Document Category Name and Document Type Name), the system checks the mapping and performs the following steps:

 1. Validates if the request contains the following input parameters
    * Applicant Type Code